hikarocordeiro/mailerlite/readme.md

 ## Installing

  1. Checkout the project
+ 2. Create a database and import mailerlite.sql in your MySQL
- 2. Use Composer to install packages
+ 3. Use Composer to install packages
- 3. Rename .env.examplt to .env and set your MySQL configuration
+ 4. Rename .env.examplt to .env and set your MySQL configuration
- 4. Run command from terminal:
+ 5. Run command from terminal:

 ```
 php -S 127.0.0.1:8000 -t public